VSenakosau/JSON/README.md

 ## 14. Make Commit changes (save) changes on the web interface
 ```
-Enter the commit data in the "Commit new file" section ->
+click the "Commit changes" button ->
+if necessary, enter information in the Commit message and Extendeddescription fields ->
--> Click the "Commit changes" button
+ click the "Commit changes" button
 ```
 ## 15. On the web interface, modify bug_report.json file, add bug report in JSON format
 ```